PENGUINLIONG/obsolete-writium/doc/safety.md

 termination, or re-cache.
 It is important to let the `cache` directory not to be accessed by other programs.
 Writus will actively generate cache only once.
 If `cache`, or its content, was removed, Writus will try generating requested article in-time rather than re-caching the requested file.
 If the cache file was modified, temporarily, Writus will respond with the modified version of cache.
-To re-cache, input
-`recache` in Writus CUI.
+To re-cache, run command `recache` in Writus CUI.

+## File Types

+Writus only allow a smll number of types of files to be sent.
+Currently, it's a fixed list and you can find it in `./src/writus/resource.rs`.
+It will become configurable soon.